congressus/sepa-direct-debit/README.md

 To validate against the pain.008.001.02 schema definition, you can use the validate() method.
 This requires the XML as string as argument.

+#####Note:
+Some banks allow not specifying a BIC, and so does SEPASDD.
+However it is not schema compliant and the schema WILL NOT validate.

 ####Example